alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-04-misguided-group-habashis.md

 ---
+hijri: Muharram 16, 1442 AH
+lang: en
 layout: post
-title: "Ruling on Jama'at Al-Ahbash"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 19606"
-category: [sects]
-hijri: "Muharram 16, 1442 AH"
-lang: en
-tags: [alifta]
-translation: false
-summary: "Jama'at-ul-Ahbash (the Habashis) is a misguided group which is against Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
-They must return to the truth which was followed by the Sahabah and Tabi'un in all aspects of religion; actions and belief.
-This is better and more lasting for them."
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 19606
+summary: Jama'at-ul-Ahbash (the Habashis) is a misguided group which is against Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
+They must return to the truth which was followed by the Sahabah and Tabi'un in all aspects of religion;
+  actions and belief.
+This is better and more lasting for them.
+tags:
+- alifta
+title: Ruling on Jama'at Al-Ahbash
+translation: false
 ---

 Praise be to Allah Alone.
 Peace and blessings be upon the last Prophet, his family, and Companions.